 Technically it still is but we're rapidly moving away from old school tradition into uncharted territory.
 Even standard SMS mobile communication is starting to feel outdated due to messaging apps like Facebook Messenger and WhatsApp.

-Recently at the Facebook developer's conference Mark Zuckerberg made it clear that chat bots are the next communications platform.
+Recently at the Facebook developer's conference Mark Zuckerberg made it clear that chat bots and virtual reality are the next stepping stones to future communications.

 His company as well as Microsoft are looking towards a future where our lives become a lot easier and better organized.